BrainDriveAI/BrainDrive-Memory/docs/installation.md

 # Installation Guide
 This guide will walk you through setting up the BrainDrive Memory application for development or production use.

 ## Prerequisites

-Before installing Memory AI Agent, ensure you have the following:
+Before installing BrainDrive Memory AI Agent, ensure you have the following:
 - Python 3.9 or higher
 - Git
 - Neo4j database (cloud or self-hosted)